twse/random-stuff/README.md

 ## FontCreator Data Files and Registry Keys (HTM file)
 This file includes data files and registry keys for all FontCreator versions.

-## Protest pages (HTM files)
+## Protest pages based on dnserror (HTM files)
 These pages are available in four versions.
 Thanks to [http://www.chebucto.ns.ca/~af380/Profile.html](Norman De Forest) for inspiring me to create the pages (see his index page for the descriptions).
-His own protest page uses the index page and are available in seven versions.
+His own protest page is the index page and are available in seven versions.

+On Windows XP Service Pack 2 and above, Internet Explorer will block active content and show the information bar.

-* **Web page not available** (Old Android browser) - This page is missing the Android logo at the top but the original page does have it.
+* **Web page not available** (Old Android browser) - The original page has the Android logo at the top.
 The link refers to a page at the **@Macarlo Networks, Incorporated** site (using http protocol) however the company closed its business and the domain expired on July 2013.
 * **Cannot find server** (Internet Explorer 6.0 - Windows XP RTM, SP1 and SP2) - This page uses javascript links.
 Default encoding tag and HTML color setting removed.
 * **Internet Explorer cannot display the webpage** (Internet Explorer 8.0 and 9.0 - Windows XP and Vista) - In this page is a button labeled **Diagnose Connection Problems**, when pressed it will do nothing.
-The original page opens up the Windows network diagnostic program when pressed.
+The original opens up the Windows network diagnostic program for each Windows version.
 Default encoding tag removed.

 ## Translations
 * **Dual Module Player** - Czech (IBM-852) and German (IBM-850).
 Only Finnish and French translations are included.